-Most commonly, people diagnosed with myelofibrosis do not have obvious symptoms.
-MF may be suspected when an enlarged spleen or an abnormal blood count is noted upon a routine checkup.
-At that point, your general practitioner will likely refer you to a hematologist/oncologist (a doctor who specializes in blood cancers).
-Your hematologist/oncologist will coordinate your treatment plan, so it is important that you find someone in this field that you feel comfortable working with.
-For more information about choosing a doctor or a treatment center, see the free publication Choosing a Blood Cancer Specialist or Treatment Center published by The Leukemia and Lymphoma Society.
+Most people diagnosed with myelofibrosis do not have obvious symptoms.
+Your doctor may suspect MF if a routine checkup reveals an enlarged spleen or an abnormal blood count.
+At that point, your doctor will likely refer you to a hematologist/oncologist (a doctor who specializes in blood cancers).
+Your hematologist/oncologist will coordinate your treatment plan, so it is important that you find someone you feel comfortable working with.
+For more information about choosing a doctor or a treatment center, see the free publication Frankly Speaking About Cancer: Making Treatment Decisions published by Cancer Support Community.